-Participation in the GermanOpen 2009 and RoboCup 2009 resulted in 3rd place each, and the second round robin pool has been reached in RoboCup 2010.
-The Team also participated in all technical challenges in these years reaching the 3rd and 10th place.
+The Team was actively participating in the RoboCup events during the last range.
+Major successes were the 3rd places in RoboCup 2009, GermanOpen 2009 and the 2nd place in RoboCup 2011.
+The Team also participated in all technical challenges in these years while reaching the 3rd in RoboCup 2009.
 Besides official RoboCup competitions the Nao Devils regularly participate at other international events such as the Festival della Creatività in Florence, Italy, the RoboCup Exhibition and Engagement Event in Eisteddfod of Wales, UK, and the Athens Digital Week in Greece.
-It is also planned to take part in the Standard Platform League of RoboCup 2011.
+It is also planned to take part in the Standard Platform League of RoboCup 2012 in Mexico City, Mexico.